mitmath/matrixcalc/README.md

 This is the course page for an 18.S096 Special Subject in Mathematics at MIT taught in **January 2024** ([IAP](https://elo.mit.edu/iap/)) by
 Professors [Alan Edelman](https://math.mit.edu/~edelman/) and [Steven G. Johnson](https://math.mit.edu/~stevenj/).

-* For the previous version of this course, see [Matrix Calculus in IAP 2023 (OCW)](https://ocw.mit.edu/courses/18-s096-matrix-calculus-for-machine-learning-and-beyond-january-iap-2023/) on OpenCourseWare (also [on github](https://github.com/mitmath/matrixcalc/tree/iap2023)).
+* For the previous version of this course, see [Matrix Calculus in IAP 2023 (OCW)](https://ocw.mit.edu/courses/18-s096-matrix-calculus-for-machine-learning-and-beyond-january-iap-2023/) on OpenCourseWare (also [on github](https://github.com/mitmath/matrixcalc/tree/iap2023), with videos [on YouTube](https://ocw.mit.edu/courses/18-s096-matrix-calculus-for-machine-learning-and-beyond-january-iap-2023/)).
 See also [Matrix Calculus in IAP 2022 (OCW)](https://ocw.mit.edu/courses/18-s096-matrix-calculus-for-machine-learning-and-beyond-january-iap-2022/pages/lecture-notes-and-readings/) (also [on github](https://github.com/mitmath/matrixcalc/tree/iap2022)).

 **Lectures:** MWF time TBD, Jan 8–Jan 26 in room TBD (+ video recording and posted notes).
 3 units, *2 problem sets* due Jan 17 and Jan 24 — submitted electronically via Canvas, no exams.
 TA/grader: TBA.